voideditor/void/CONTRIBUTING.md

 Feel free to build AI features beyond the standard Cursor ones.
 For example, creating better code search, or supporting AI agents that can edit across files and make multiple LLM calls.

 Eventually, we want to build a convenient API for creating AI tools.
-The API will make it easy to create the UI for your tool (showing an autocomplete suggestion, or creating a new diff) and will provide hooks for you to use on the backend (like `onKeystroke` or `onFileOpen`), making it much easier for you to make your own AI plugin.
+The API will make it easy to create the UI for your tool (showing an autocomplete suggestion, or creating a new diff),  hooks for you to use on the backend (like `onKeystroke` or `onFileOpen`), and file-system functions (storing indexes associated with each file), making it much easier for you to make your own AI plugin.

 ## 1. Contributing to the Extension